NetApp/trident/docs/dag/kubernetes/frequently_asked_questions.rst

 PVC resize is supported with Trident.
 Note that `volume autogrow` is an ONTAP feature that is not applicable to Trident.

-Refer to :ref:`Resizing Volumes <Resizing an NFS volume>` for more information.
+Refer to :ref:`Expanding Volumes <Expanding an NFS volume>` for more information.

 If I have a volume that was created outside Trident can I import it into Trident?